DitroniX/IPEM-S3-AI-ESP32-S3-IoT-Ethernet-Mains-Power-Energy-Monitor/README.md

 Data provided from the  **IPEM S3-AI**  can be extrapolated through your code in any way you wish, in order to easily integrate with your IoT Home Automation system, or Solar Installation monitor.

+Using the powerful ESP32-S3, you are also able to take advantage of AI features included with dual Xtensa LX7 cores, vector acceleration, and extensive PSRAM/Flash support.

 All software and code is open source, community based and allows you to develop and integrate as you wish.

 The main process typically used for publishing data (internally or externally), is via MQTT, or you could use other direct publishing routes such as to Domoticz, Zabbix or Home Assistant.